mammo0/qnap-ip6tables_nat-module/README.md

 ```shell
 docker run --rm -v `pwd`/out:/out ip6tables_nat-qnap
 ```
-By default if no arguments were specified, the resulting kernel modules should be available in your current working directory.
+By default if no arguments were specified, the resulting kernel module should be available in your current working directory.
 Otherwise check the `-v` argument.
 On container side the path should be equal to the `VOLUME_DIR` path that is defined in the Dockerfile.